Understanding the Art of Portrait: Techniques and Styles Explained

 Pre-Shoot Logistics

-We keep pre-production practical and written, so everyone has the same answers:
+Pre-production is practical and written, so everyone has the same answers:

 • Request scout pictures or schedule a quick site visit for larger shoots, especially for a large team or a large office with multiple rooms—bringing clarity before shoot day and making gear move-in smoother.